Most Popular

 Diaphragm booster pumps are vital components in various industries, contributing to efficient processes and reliable fluid transfer.
 However, like any mechanical system, these pumps are susceptible to common failures that can impact their performance.
 Let's explore some of these issues and their possible causes.

 One frequent issue encountered is bearing damage in diaphragm booster pumps, particularly when the pump experiences water interruptions or contains impurities.
-The bearings in CQB diaphragm booster pumps use high-density carbon, and any disruptions, such as pump water interruption or impurities in the pump, can lead to bearing damage.
+The bearings in CQB diaphragm booster pumps use high-density carbon, and any disruptions, such as diaphragm booster pump for water purifier water interruption or impurities in the pump, can lead to bearing damage.
 Additionally, if the coaxiality between the inner and outer magnetic rotors in the cylindrical coupling is not ensured, it can directly affect the bearing's lifespan.

 Insufficient head or head that is too low is another common problem in diaphragm booster pumps.
 Several factors contribute to this issue, including the presence of air in the conveyed medium, damaged impellers, inadequate speed, excessive density of the conveyed liquid, and high flow rates.